pupil-labs/pupil-docs/src/developer/core/network-api.md

 ### Fixation Messages

-The fixation detectors (online in Pupil Player and offline in Pupil Capture) publish the following notification:
+The Online Fixation Detector in Pupil Capture publishes the following notification:

 ```python
 {